pligonstein/pligonstein.github.io/_posts/2024-08-16-Rust-Embedded-Systems.md

 ## Challenges

-For those challenges I had a pico debug probe and a pico explorer that I had different tasks for.
+For those challenges I had a Pimoroni Pico Explorer Base, a Raspberry Pi Pico that I used to turn the board on and a Pico Probe Debug for programming.

 ### **First Task**